 A financial plan to protect assets from creditors.
 An asset protection trust is a financial tool that can be created in an attempt to qualify for Medicaid.
 Transferring funds to an asset protection trust are subject to Medicaid's five-year look back period.

 A person or physician knowingly and intentionally providing another person with the knowledge or means to commit suicide.
 Physician assisted suicide is legal in 5 US states; Oregon, Vermont, Washington, California and Montana.

-Urinary Incontinence; loss of bladder control ranging from occasional leaking when a person coughs or sneezes, to a sudden urge strong enough to not allow reaching a bathroom in time.
+Urinary incontinence; Loss of bladder control, which may result in occasional leaking when a person coughs or sneezes and/or sudden urges strong enough to prevent a person from reaching a bathroom in time.

-Clostridium Difficile; A bacterial infection that causes diarrhea, fever, and inflammation of the colon that is spread by spores found in feces.
+Clostridium difficile; A type of bacteria that causes diarrhea, fever and inflammation of the colon.
+C. diff infection is spread by spores found in feces.
 Older adults in health care facilities are most at risk following the use of antibiotics.